Peripheral artery disease - legs

 - Pain relievers.

-If you are taking medicines for high blood pressure or diabetes, take them as your doctor has prescribed.
+If you are taking medicines for high blood pressure or diabetes, take them as your provider has prescribed.

 Some people with PAD may need to have the limb removed (amputated).

-Most cases of peripheral artery disease of the legs can be controlled without surgery.
+Most cases of PAD of the legs can be controlled without surgery.
 Although surgery provides good symptom relief in severe cases, angioplasty and stenting procedures are being used in place of surgery more and more often.

 - Blood clots or emboli that block small arteries